NUSGreyhats/grey-cat-the-flag-site/content/index.md

 ### $ stat ctf

-This CTF is open to all local students (Sec/JC/Poly/Uni) + NSFs as well as international teams.
+This CTF is open to all students studying in Singapore (Sec/JC/Poly/Uni) + NSFs as well as international teams.

 However, only local students & NSFs can qualify for the in-person final round to get our prizes!
 Local teams who wish to be eligible for the finals must [sign up here](/reg) with a maximum team size of 3.